thephpleague/factory-muffin/UPGRADING.md

 Every class has moved, so here's a summary of the changes:
 * The root namespace has been moved from `Zizaco\FactoryMuff` to `League\FactoryMuffin`.
 You should now access the facade using `League\FactoryMuffin\Facade::fooBar()`.
 * Many generator (kind) classes have been removed in favour of the faker alternatives.
 Those remaining can be found under the `League\FactoryMuffin\Generators` namespace.
 * There are many more exceptions, and the names of the existing exceptions have changed.
-The exceptions can be found under the `League\FactoryMuffin\Exception` namespace.
+The exceptions can be found under the `League\FactoryMuffin\Exceptions` namespace.

 A detailed list of every change with FQCNs is listed below:
 * Moved: `Zizaco\FactoryMuff\FactoryMuff` => `League\FactoryMuffin\Factory`